Tabitha Soren: Books

+Her photographs have also appeared in publications including Body: The Photography Book, Photographers Looking at Photographs, Looking Forward and Acts of Creation: On Art and Motherhood.

 Personal life

 Soren married author Michael Lewis in 1997.
 They have three children.

-On May 25, 2021, Soren’s daughter Dixie was involved in a head-on collision with a semi truck near Truckee, California.
-Dixie was pronounced dead at the scene.
+In May 2021, their daughter Dixie Lewis, aged 19, was killed in a head-on collision near Truckee, California.

+Soren lives and works in the San Francisco Bay Area.